-South Pole for a New Year's Party and a dance Our initial attempts were disappointing.
-We It was all plain sailing after that, if that's what tried placing the dish and generator in various positions, and experimented with various tricks on New Years Eve - there were far too many to speed up the process.
-We even read the manuals!
+tried placing the dish and generator in various positions, and experimented with various tricks manuals!
 Just imagine how fed up we were by that stage!
 Nothing helped.
 Data transfer was taking place at a snail's pace, then the connection would Even with our "magic ping" we still needed to break off and took ages to restore.
 The hissing and beeping of a 2400/MNP connection was like manna from heaven to us.
-At least it proved that
+At least it proved that we had a revelation from above: with what we termed a "shaman ping" we could maintain a connection.
+Through empirical research we discovered that if we periodically pinged "the seems that our team of magicians had found a at the South Pole.
+There indeed was life there, and it desperately wanted to send our fellow the Antarctic!
+Things started moving then.
+I wrote a quick "Iridium ping" batch file that periodically sent the magic signal out into space.
+However, to ensure there was a short pause before the next ping we needed a primitive delay-type utility and I couldn't recall seeing anything of the kind on Windows 7 or XP.
 Now we were on a roll and nothing was going things get even worse.
 The extreme location was to stop us from sending out our data.
 With the help of good old Hiew, I managed to write a becoming slower and slower or, more frequently, DOS program that created a pause for a few hardcoded seconds and even displayed the from the South Pole is a most frustrating business. elapsed time.
 It had been some time since I'd written anything in machine code, not to mention At one point we even resorted to shamanic INT 21h interrupts!
-Thanks to Antarctica and Iridium for the trip down memory lane!

-you can call one MB every five to ten minutes.
-We were averaging eight to ten MB per hour. and over three days we uploaded almost half a gigabyte of our most important material.

-maintain a round-the-clock vigil to restore the connection if it broke off.
+Thanks to Antarctica and Iridium for the trip down memory lane! you can call one MB every five to ten minutes.
+We were averaging eight to ten MB per hour. and over three days we uploaded almost half a gigabyte of our most important material. maintain a round-the-clock vigil to restore the connection if it broke off.
 They say that no-one has ever sent out professional video footage directly from Antarctica before.
 So here's to us - pioneers!

-Dr. Jane, the doctor at the Patriot Hills camp, warning us about the medical risks of going to the South Pole.
+December 2009 Dr. Jane, the doctor at the Patriot Hills camp, warning us about the medical risks of going to the South Pole.

+December

+2009

 A polar cafeteria.

 The Antarctic is not a free smoking area - all butts in the bin please!
 In search of the Snow Maiden.

 Patriot Hills may not be a foodies' paradise, but the overall impression of the place was surprisingly pleasant.
 It seems there is some serious competition among the various chefs on the base.
 We were offered many different things: vegetables, meat, fish and a few international dishes - almost everything.
 The only thing we couldn't try was local, Antarctic food.
 I fondly remember the British meat pies and magnificent spare ribs.
 We enjoyed desserts too: fruit, berries, pies, and once we even had ice cream!
 Basically, everything was delicious!
 Even the night owls could grab snacks of chocolate or crisps.
 This was most welcome during our nightly vigils to ensure the Internet connection to the outside world stayed up and running.